 About

-Francesco Vigni is an Italian-Dominican engineer researching how robots integrate into social environments.
-He earned his Ph.D. in Information and Communication Technology for Health (ICTH) in 2025 from the University of Naples Federico II, with a thesis titled "The Unscripted Encounter: Social Cues for Spontaneous Human-Robot Interactions."
-His doctoral research was funded by the European Horizon 2020 research and innovation program PERSEO.
-During his Ph.D., he was affiliated with the ICAROS research center.
+Francesco Vigni is an Italian-Dominican engineer with a strong background in software development for robotics and autonomous systems.
+He earned his Ph.D. in Information and Communication Technology for Health (ICTH) from the University of Naples Federico II in 2025, with a thesis titled "The Unscripted Encounter: Social Cues for Spontaneous Human-Robot Interactions."
+His doctoral research, funded by the European Horizon 2020 PERSEO project, was conducted in affiliation with the ICAROS research center.

 Some of my important spots.